ashiksufaid/Breast-Cancer-Segmentation/README.md

 ### train.py
 This file defines the training loop for the segmentation model.
 It moves the model to the specified device, iteratively optimizes the network using the given loss function and optimizer, and tracks the training loss across epochs.
 ### predict.py
-This file contains the function plot segmented images which takes a list of image paths and outputs the segmented masks by the model alongside the given images.
-The file fetch model from `model.py` and weights from `checkpoints` folder for evaluation. **No matter the number of image given as input, the function will only provide predictions for the first 5 images for the sake of interpretability**
+This file contains the function `plot_segmented_images` which takes the directory which the images are stored as the input and outputs the segmented masks by the model alongside the given images.
+By default, it takes the `data` folder in this repository as the input.
+The file fetch model from `model.py` and weights from `checkpoints` folder for evaluation. **No matter the number of image given as input, the function will only provide predictions for the first 5 images for the sake of interpretability**.
 **The function is equiped to avoid files with `_mask` in it avoid making predictions for mask images.
 So you can input image paths in a whole folder without separating mask files**
 ## References